zmcucunuba/MyFunctions/README.md

-#MyFunctions
+# MyFunctions

-Some useful functions for many purpouses
+Some useful functions for many purposes